Open Source Alternatives LogoOpen Source Alternatives

 TL;DR

 Apache PDFBox is a Java library for creating, parsing, rendering, signing, and extracting content from PDF documents.
 It replaces paid PDF SDKs for Java teams that need PDF automation in backend services.
-Apache-2.0 licensed.Apache-2.0 · Java · 3.1K stars · Active this month
+Apache-2.0 licensed.Apache-2.0 · Java · 3.1K stars · Active recently

 who it's for